paulyc/silicon-valley-skynet/README.md

 # silicon-valley-skynet
-because skynet will definitely be a set of node distributed microservices that reach a consensus requiring the destruction of humanity
+because skynet will definitely be built by a valley company and implemented as a distributed set of node microservices that reach a consensus requiring the destruction of humanity